OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

 it becomes semi-transparent and the vertices will be clickable.
 When you click on a vertex (its color changes from blue to red) you can drag it to another location.
 When you double-click on the line a new vertex will be added.
 When you select a vertex and hit the delete button on your keyboard it will be deleted (after confirmation).
 This shapefile editor comes with an undo/redo option.
 Using the associated buttons on the toolbar you can undo/redo actions.
-The changes won't be saved to disk until you leave the Edit mode of the layer.
+The changes won't be saved to disk until save the changes using the **Save** button in the editor toolbar.

 ------------------
 4.4 Geoprocessing